Veccoy/UseCaseLLM_Valeo/README.md

 I used Flask to create a demonstration for the summarization task using the fine-tuned T5-small model.
 It is a Python librairy that allows the user to create web apps easily.
 It provides a simple and intuitive interface for creating and deploying demos.

-In this app, one will be able to prompt a text in a box and get the summary from the fine-tuned T5-small model.
+In this app, one will be able to prompt a text in a box and get its summary from the fine-tuned T5-small model.
 It is run using the Python script and accessed from a Web browser.

-*Testing: Write tests to validate the API's functionality.*
+The application is not only building a front-end but also manage the back-end and the Hugging Face model handling (loading, tokenizing, generating).

+Some unit tests have been written to check the proper operation of the application (proper home page, proper generation, empty input handling).

 ### 6. Containerization

 I provide a Dockerfile to encapsulate the entire application (Flask API for text summarization) for ease of deployment.
 The created container will contain everything needed to properly run the application.

-Requirements:
-● Dockerfile: Create a Dockerfile that automates the setup of the environment, ensuring that all dependencies are installed correctly.
-● Containerization: Build and run the Docker image, verifying that the API functions as expected within the container.
+Hence, the deployment of the model and the application is automated and all requirements are provided in the container.

 ### 7. CI/CD Pipeline with GitHub Actions